Elections

 General Municipal Election Information

-The next municipal election will be held on November 8, 2022 for the offices of Mayor and City Council Districts 1 and 4.
-This will be the first election where voters will select two offices “by district” representation.
+The City Council adopted Resolution No. 2024-39, calling for and giving notice of a General Municipal Election to be held on November 5, 2024 for the offices of Mayor (citywide) and City Council Districts 2 and 3.
+This will be the first election where voters will select two offices “by district” for Districts 2 and 3 representation.
 Check your district using the “Adopted Council District” map above.

 Rico E. Medina